qdzlug/nginxplus-img/README.md

 ## NGINX Plus VM Image Build

 This repository will walk you through the process of building a qcow2 image file that will enable you to deploy NGINX Plus in a VM.
+Note that this is an exceptionally opinionated build; please see the [Usage Notes](./docs/Usage.md) for full details on how to use this image, as well as information on the build decisions.

 ## Important Caveats

 - You need to have a supported linux build environment.
 These builds were done on Ubuntu 21.04; your mileage may vary on other platforms.

 - This process uses [diskimage-builder](https://docs.openstack.org/diskimage-builder/latest/index.html) to create the image.

-* This process requires that you have a valid cert/key pair for NGINX Plus.
+- This process requires that you have a valid cert/key pair for NGINX Plus.

-* The cert and key are used in the buld, but are not contained in the repository.
-They are pulled from a local http server (instructions below) and removed from the image prior to it being finalized.
+- The cert and key are used in the build, but are not contained in the repository.
+They are injected at build time from Jenkins; if you are not using Jenkins you can replicate this by copying them to the appropriate directories under the `static` part of the build hierarchy.

-- This process will build a bare-bones deployment that exposes the API and nginx-dashboard as part of the deployment; this is only for development and teting purposes, with the configuration being passed in a heredoc.
+- This process will build a bare-bones deployment that exposes the API and nginx-dashboard as part of the deployment;
+  this is only for development and testing purposes, with the configuration being passed in a heredoc.
 For actual usage, the data should be passed using the disk-image-builder `extra-data.d` element.

-- The image built is can be based off Debian 10 or CentOS 7, with a selection of packages suitable for debugging.
-These can be adjusted as needed.
+- The image built is can be based off Debian 11 (Bullseye) or Ubuntu 20.04 (Focal).
+There is a directory for a CentOS build but this option is deprecated and not maintained.

+- Sample cloud configurations are included.

 ## Setup

 It is recommended that you install the diskimage builder in a virtualenv:

 - `sudo apt install virtualenvwrapper`
 - `virtualenv dib-elements`
 - `source dib-elements/bin/activate`
 - ` pip install diskimage-builder`

 ## Key Files

 A full discussion of the diskimage build system is out of scope for this document, and instead we will focus on the key configuration files for this project.
-It is *highly* recommended that you review the documentation on the build process prior to attempting any major changes in order to fully understand the possible effects of thsoe changes.
+It is *highly* recommended that you review the documentation on the build process prior to attempting any major changes in order to fully understand the possible effects of those changes.

-The file/directory structure for the bulding process looks like this:
+The file/directory structure for the build process looks like this:

 ```
 nginx-plus